epistemehealth/about-source/content/policy/peer-review-guidelines.md

 1. Assisting editors in selecting manuscripts for publication
 2. Assisting authors in improving their manuscripts before they are published

-Peer review is not perfect and it is based on trust that the authors, editors, and reviewers and all acting in good-faith.
+Peer review is not perfect and it is based on trust that the authors, editors, and reviewers are all acting in good-faith.
 Peer reviewers are not expected to catch every single error or identify fabricated or falsified data without any assistance.
 We expect that peer reviewers will:

 1. Accept or decline invitations as quickly as possible
 2. Only accept invitations to review where they have sufficient expertise to evaluate the paper